ElectricalGang

 • If one unit in the entire series goes bad, it can be easily replaced with a new unit without having to replace the entire string.

-• Each unit can operate a voltage of approximately 11kV and is therefore connected in series with a series of discs in the appropriate number depending on the suitability of the voltage.
+• Each unit can operate at a voltage of approximately 11kV and is therefore connected in series with a series of discs in the appropriate number depending on the suitability of the voltage.

 Disadvantages of Suspension Type Insulator: